lauterry/ngTailor/README.md

 ## Developement
 * Run `grunt server` to start a static web server.
 Open [http://localhost:8888](http://localhost:8888).
    Livereload will be automatically active meaning that you can see your modification on the browser without hitting F5.
-   Also, `jshint` and/or `csslint` will be run on your files when they change If you choose to have unit tests, they will be run as your test and source file change.
+   Also, `jshint` and/or `csslint` will be run on your files when they change.
+   If you choose to have unit tests, they will be run as your test and source files change.

 ## Package for Production
 * Run `grunt` to prepare your static assets for production.
 Your package will be generated in a `dist` folder